Lazy days in Key West

 7. Rent a bike and go around Key West

-There are a lot of really nice houses in Key West and the atmosphere is very friendly and relaxed.
-Bike along the smaller streets stopping by to talk to the locals
+There are a lot of really nice houses and streets in Key West.
+Bike along the smaller streets and stop by to talk to the locals

 8. Visit the photo and art galleries

 There are some amazing photo and art galleries along Duval Street to visit.

 9. Get up early to see the sunrise

 This is a really big thing in Key West.
 Lots of tourist were up at 7 a.m. to take photos of the beautiful sunrise.
 So did we!